lacra-oloeriu/chessout/final-submission.md

 - Participants can pay using multivers x tranzactions and get automaticaly registered in tourhaments.
 - Organazers can specify who are the wineers and all verious prizes and can distribute all the rewords and prizes with only one tranzaction.

+6. Demo time
+- I already created a chessout tournament for this presentation and this is how chessout looks when you only use web2.
+- This is the tournament and these are the participants to the tournamet.
+- On multiversX as a manager you can say thi is a multiversX tournament.
+- From this point anyone who wants to join they can just pay directly and sign players in the tournament.
+- This way organizers they can keep doing what they do best and offer more attention to participangs and supporters present at the venue.
+- At the end with only one transaction they can distribute prizes and rewords.
+- This is it.
+Very simple and blocchain aspects are ingegratede elegantly in chessout.
+Web3 aspects of chessout are almost invisible and do not get in the way, they acutaly ecurage people to get get out and socialize and play more chess outside.

+7. Thank you for taking the time for viewing this untill the end.
+I hope you understend better now what Chessout is and how elegant is it's integration with multiversX